eemeli/yaml/src/ast/README.md

 }

 class Collection extends Node {
-  items: Array<Node>,       // in addition to CollectionItem, may include
+  // in addition to CollectionItem, may include implicit keys of nearly any type
-                            //   implicit keys of nearly any type
+  items: Array<Node>,
   type: 'COLLECTION'
 }